Demoder/demoder.planetmapviewer/Demoder.PlanetMapViewer/Readme.txt

 Map interactions
 	You may pan the map by clicking and holding the left mouse button on the map, and moving your mouse around.
 		Alternatively, you may pan the map by using the scroll wheel.
 Horizontal scrollwheels are also supported.
 		If you only have vertical scroll, you may press shift while scrolling to pan horizontally.
+	You may also shrink or enlarge the planet map using the Magnification control in the main UI, or holding ctrl while using the mouse scroll wheel.
 	In addition, you may:
 		Double left-click: Center camera to location and zoom in one layer.
 (Or press + (plus)) Double right-click: Center camera to location and zoom out one layer.
 (Or press - (minus))